Phone: +1 (209) 262-4387

 Frequently Asked Questions

 Yes.
-ABALANCE CLIENT-CENTERED COUNSELING is accepting new clients age 12 and older.
+ABALANCE CLIENT-CENTERED COUNSELING is accepting new clients ages 5-9.
 We are only offering Teletherapy Sessions to people in the Central Valley.

 No. You can contact us directly and we will get your insurance eligibility established and schedule your first appointment.
 Your Health Plan may require an additional call to get a registration number after you have already established as a client in our office.
 We have a team here to help guide you through these things if you need assistance.